nstrayer/nashvilleBioStats/about.md

 permalink: /about/
 ---

-Musings on biostatistics, data, and data science in the music city.
+Musings on biostatistics, data visualization, and general quantitative science in the music city.
 Helmed by Lucy D’Agostino McGowan and Nick Strayer.
 We are both PhD students in the Department of Biostatistics at Vanderbilt University in Nashville, Tennessee.